geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 where, as stated above, $$\boldsymbol{\hat{c}}(\boldsymbol{\alpha})$$ solves minimization problem $$\eqref{LSMinimization}$$.
-We have reduced a minimization problem with respect to $$\boldsymbol{\alpha}$$ _and_ $$\boldsymbol{c}$$ to a minimization problem with respect to $$\boldsymbol{\alpha}$$ only.
+We have reduced a minimization problem with respect to $$\boldsymbol{\alpha}$$ _and_ $$\boldsymbol{c}$$ to a minimization problem with respect to $$\boldsymbol{\alpha}$$ _only_.
 However, the reduced minimization problem requires the solution of a subproblem, which is finding $$\boldsymbol{\hat{c}}(\boldsymbol\alpha)$$.
 At first it looks like nothing is gained.
 Until we realize that problem $$\eqref{LSMinimization}$$ is a *linear* least squares problem, which can be efficiently solved using linear algebra.

-The additional brilliance of VarPro is that it gives us expressions for the derivatives of the function $$R_{WLS}(\boldsymbol{\alpha},\boldsymbol{\hat{c}}(\boldsymbol{\alpha}))$$, too[^derivatives]. $$R_{WLS}(\boldsymbol{\alpha},\boldsymbol{\hat{c}}(\boldsymbol{\alpha}))$$ is the target we want to minimize for the nonlinear problem $$\eqref{ReducedMinimization}$$,
+The additional giant benefit of VarPro is that it gives us expressions for the derivatives of the function $$R_{WLS}(\boldsymbol{\alpha},\boldsymbol{\hat{c}}(\boldsymbol{\alpha}))$$, too[^derivatives]. $$R_{WLS}(\boldsymbol{\alpha},\boldsymbol{\hat{c}}(\boldsymbol{\alpha}))$$ is the target we want to minimize for the nonlinear problem $$\eqref{ReducedMinimization}$$,